 What I changed during the time?
 Our goalkeepers have instructions Distribute To Full Backs, Fewer Risky Passes, Roll It Out and Shorter Passing.

 I don’t want to see so many lost passes and long balls to the half line.
 I want to build up our attacks if we have the ball.
-As I play with 4-3-1-2 narrow tactic with short passing style I want our keeper is able to distribute ball to the full backs in almost all occasions.
+As I play with 4-3-1-2 narrow tactic with the short passing style I want our keeper is able to distribute the ball to the full backs in almost all occasions.

 I shared this GIF on Twitter and the change is massive…